tripu/Performs/README.md

 performs.perform('https://example.com/options.json', '#userPreferences');
 ```

-If everything goes OK, new elements will created inside the initial (empty) form, and the resulting document will be:
+After Performs is done, new elements will created inside the initial (empty) form, and the resulting document will be:

 ```html
 <html>